Design Rule Checking in the PCB Design Workflow

 PCB Design Rule Checker

-The design rule checker is a powerful tool that automates checking both logical and physical specifications on your board.
+When you need to run design rule checks on-demand, you can use the Design Rule Checker in Altium to run a comprehensive set of DRCs in your PCB.
+This automates checking of both logical and physical specifications on your board.
 The tool allows you to check the design against any or all enabled design rules.
 Any errors in the design are noted in a report as well as listed in the messages panel.
 The design rule checker can be run at any time during the design (as well as at completion).
 In addition, certain rules can be enabled to examine a particular area of the board.